[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 Any changes of procedure or criteria shall be developed to allow reasonable implementation dates.
 Proposed changes will be made only after faculty of the affected unit(s) have had time and opportunity to make recommendations or respond to proposals.
 Departmental or area changes must be reviewed and approved by the dean and the PSVPAA prior to implementation.

-Annual faculty reports will be submitted to chairpersons or area coordinators by January 20 each year.
+Annual faculty reports will be submitted to the Chair by January 31 each year.

 04 Audit Services